Skellig Michael Tour

 Located off the southwestern corner of Ireland, west of the great headlands of Bolus and Bray, these dark dramatic peaks that pierce the ocean as pyramidal islands draw a powerful reaction for all who see them.
 Deemed by many to be an ancient power point and linked to the energetic leylines of the earth (Michael Leyline), today, the rock island is renowned for the ruins of an early-Christian monastery.

-First built by an incredible bunch of hermetical monks in the 6th century, the community of aesthetics remained on Skellig until the 12th century or so though the site has continued to be a place of pilgrimage for traveller from around the globe.
+First built by hermetical monks in the 6th century, the community of aesthetics remained on Skellig until the 12th century or so though the site has continued to be a place of pilgrimage for traveller from around the globe.
 Today, the remnants of the truly extraordinary monastery, elaborate stairs climbing the steep faces for hundreds of metres from different sides of the island to that enclosure and it’s other-worldly South Summit hermitage is without equal in the world.

 Skellig Michael is a UNESCO world heritage site and is managed by the Irish Government’s heritage service (OPW) and the Irish Lighthouse Commission who’s two 19th century lighthouses (closed to the public) are worthy of a journey alone.
 Landing on Skellig Michael is tightly governed – by weather and regulation but for those called to this place, it will surely be a highlight of any trip to Ireland.

 All of our tours can be customised to suit your itinerary and travel preferences.
 Please contact us to discuss your requirements.

 +353 87 221 4002

 From USA & Rest of the World, call us on: